Palcherin/Palcherin/README.md

 - 👋 Hi, I’m @Palcherin
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently learning React
 - I am a fron-end developer

 - 💞️ I’m looking to collaborate on different new skills in the coding community
 - 📫 How to reach me?
 Instagram: @palcherin 17